lmfao415/Matplotlib-challenge/README.md

 Or here is the box and whisker plot of the final tumor volume for all four treatment regimens:
 ![sample](https://github.com/lmfao415/Matplotlib-challenge/blob/main/data/box.png?raw=true)

-The [pymaceuticals_final](https://github.com/lmfao415/Matplotlib-challenge/blob/main/pymaceuticals_final.ipynb) Jupyter Notebook contains all of the analysis with three major observations included at the top of the notebook.
-Additionally, the notebook contains all of the following:
+ Three major observations summarizing the project are included at the top of the notebook while the notebook contains all of the following:

 * Checks the data for any mouse ID with duplicate time points and removse any data associated with that mouse ID.